sciencePeptideDeck

 Ascension Peptides

-Food-derived peptides: Generally recognized as safe.
-The primary risk is allergenic — individuals with milk protein or fish allergies should be cautious with peptides derived from those sources.
-Bioavailability through oral consumption is often low, limiting both effects and risks.
+Generally recognized as safe.
+Primary risk is allergenic — individuals with milk or fish allergies should be cautious with peptides from those sources.
+Low bioavailability limits both effects and risks.

-Topical skin peptides (GHK-Cu, Matrixyl, etc.): Well-tolerated in cosmeceutical formulations.
-Skin sensitivity reactions are possible but rare at standard concentrations.
-These do not enter systemic circulation in meaningful quantities through intact skin.
+Well-tolerated in cosmeceutical formulations.
+Skin sensitivity reactions are possible but rare.
+These don't enter systemic circulation in meaningful quantities through intact skin.

 • Injection site reactions (redness, swelling, irritation)